realworldocaml/book/en/12b-stream-parsing-xml.md

 ```

 The `xml_id` function begins by defining a recursive helper `pull` function.
-The  `pull` function  iterates over `signal`s and consumes them all.
+The  `pull` function  iterates over the `signal` values until there are none left.
-It first uses `Xmlm.peek` to inspect the current input signal
+It first uses `Xmlm.peek` to inspect the current input signal and immediately outputs
-and immediately output it.
-The rest of the function is not strictly necessary,
+it.
+The rest of the function is not strictly necessary, but tracks that all of
-but tracks that all of the tags that have been started via the `El_start`
+the tags that have been started via the `El_start` signal are also closed by a
-signal are also closed by a corresponding `El_end` signal.
+corresponding `El_end` signal.

 The `pull` function isn't invoked immediately.
 The first thing we need to
 do is consume the `Dtd` signal, which is present in every well-formed XML
 input.
 Then we invoke `pull` with a depth of `0`, and it consumes the whole
 document.
 The final action is to call `Xmlm.eoi`
-to verifiy that the "end of input" has been reached, since `pull` should
+to verify that the end of input has been reached, since the earlier `pull` should
 have consumed all of the XML signals.

 ### Tree parsing XML

 Signals enforce a very iterative style of parsing XML, as your program has to
 deal with signals arriving serially.
 It's often more convenient to deal with
-complete XML documents directly in-memory as an OCaml data structure.
-You can
+complete XML documents directly in-memory as an OCaml tree data structure.
+We can
 convert a signal stream into an OCaml structure by defining the following data
 type and helper functions: